SkyTrain (Vancouver): University of British Columbia extension

 On January 14, 2008, the British Columbia provincial government announced a commitment to the expansion of the Millennium Line to the University of British Columbia (UBC) by 2020 as part of a $14-billion transit spending package to address climate change.
 It was not clear what route the new line would take, but it was hinted that there would be less use of cut-and-cover tunnelling to minimize disruption to businesses along Broadway and avoid the same problems seen during the Canada Line construction along Cambie Street.
 This expansion failed to materialize.
 On February 15, 2019, the TransLink Mayors' Council again approved an extension of the line to the UBC campus, although funding for this continuation past Arbutus Street had not yet been secured.
 In April 2022, TransLink assessed possible route options in the UBC area, including the provision of additional pocket storage tracks near the UBC terminus owing to the distance between the university and the nearest storage yard.
 As a result, the terminus at UBC would hypothetically be larger in size in order to accommodate the additional storage space and operational flexibility.
 In March 2023, it was announced that a contractor would be hired to put together a business case for the extension, which was to be presented in December 2024.

 Port Coquitlam extension

 When the Evergreen Extension was built, the first few metres of track and a track switch for an eventual eastward extension to Port Coquitlam were built at Coquitlam Central station.
 Such an extension would create two branches where trains would alternate between going east to Lafarge Lake–Douglas station or Port Coquitlam.
 A feasibility study was conducted, started during early 2020 and running for about six months.
 Both Port Coquitlam mayor Brad West, Port Coquitlam's city council, and Coquitlam's city council have stated support for the extension.
 However, as of 2022, no funding had been secured nor a formal plan created.
+Studying this extension was stated as a long-term goal by TransLink in the Access for Everyone Plan and Transport 2050 released in 2022.